j-dunham/openai-cli/README.md

 ## Setup
 1) Create a OpenAI API token at https://platform.openai.com/account/api-keys
 2) Create a `.env` file using the `.env.template` file and set `OPEN_AI_TOKEN` to the generated token for step 1

+## Special Prompt Commands
+- Pefixing the prompt with `/system` will make the prompt a system prompt, which is used as a way to set the behavior of the AI.